stan-dev/cmdstanr/README.md

 CmdStanR is a lightweight interface to [Stan](https://mc-stan.org) for R users (see [CmdStanPy](https://github.com/stan-dev/cmdstanpy) for Python).

+CmdStanR is in early stages of development and the following warnings currently apply:

 **WARNINGS:**

-* Still very early in development
+* Still requires rstan for reading CmdStan output (although doesn’t require that you can compile anything via RStan)
 * Does NOT work on Windows yet
-* Requires a working version of CmdStan (doesn't help install that yet)
+* Requires an already working installation of CmdStan (doesn't help install that yet)

 ### Goals